karolnedza/avx-sva-lab-docs/docs/lab2.md

 <img src="https://raw.githubusercontent.com/karolnedza/avx-sva-lab-docs/master/docs/images/s2c_onprem.png" width="700">

+Save the file and run ```terraform apply``` Enter ```yes```

-After 1-2 minutes, under the Site2Cloud menu option, you should see that the connection to On-Prem is green.
+After 1-2 minutes, under the ```Site2Cloud ``` menu option, you should see that the connection to On-Prem is green.
 In order to test connectivity between cloud and on-prem, a test VM is available with the FQDN onprem-cne-priv.aviatrixlab.com.

 * Connect into _GCP-SRV1_
 * Run the following commands: